Edit your site

 Once you have settled on a color theme, edit your

-config/_default/params.toml file in a text editor, such as the online GitHub editor, and set the
+config/_default/params.yaml file in a text editor, such as the online GitHub editor, and set the

 theme option to the name of the chosen theme.